HenryMills/r1-connect-demo-phonegap/README.md

     }, false);

 ## Example

-A example can be found in Demo.
+An example can be found in Demo.
 To run it, copy the files:

 - Demo/index.html to www/index.html
 - Demo/css/* to www/css